mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1-apache-beam.md

 [Structured Spark Streaming](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html) or [Kafka Streams](https://kafka.apache.org/documentation/streams/).

-Expect well-crafted code samples verified by test and some theory fundamental to stream processing if needed:
+Expect well-crafted code samples verified by tests, and some stream processing fundamental theory if it's absolutely necessary:

 * event time vs. processing time
 * latency vs. completeness
-* unbounded data windowing
-* watermarks, triggers, accumulation, punctuation and more
+* windowing, watermarks, triggers, accumulation, punctuation and more

 ## Word Count

-Let's start with "Word Count" on unbounded stream of lines.
+Let's start with "Word Count" on unbounded stream of text lines.
-The pipeline should produce the cardinality of each observed word.
+The pipeline produces the cardinality of each observed word.
 Because this is a streaming pipeline, the results are materialized periodically on every minute.

 For example, the following stream of lines: